How To Search For Existing Patents

 Written by Barry Meskin on 31 January 2023

 Are you hoping to patent a new invention and need help determining where to begin?
-One of the first things to check before pursuing a patent is to search for existing patents for the same or similar invention.
+One of the first things to check before pursuing a patent is to search for existing patents or other public disclosures for the same or similar invention.
+This is because your invention must be new and inventive in order to be patentable.
+If the same invention has already been publicly disclosed anywhere in the world, then it is no longer new.

-How do you do this?
+How do you do searching?
 Thankfully it's not as tricky as it may seem, there are several databases both Australian and overseas that you can check.

 In this article, we’ll discuss why checking for existing patents is so important and how to properly check both local and foreign databases.